The Strength of Chartered

 - Access to a network of similarly qualified and experienced experts in your field.

 This depends on how long ago your Chartered Status has been lapsed.

 Less than 12 months

-Former Chartered members whose Engineers Australia Chartered membership has lapsed for less than 6 months will be readmitted to Chartered Status automatically upon receipt of a completed Application for Re-Admission to Chartered Status form (see Application Forms below this section).
-However, if you previously had an outstanding or unsatisfactory CPD Review, you will need to provide a brief statement of experience and a CPD record as part of the application.
-Please contact the Registration Team at firstname.lastname@example.org if you are unsure.
+Former Chartered members whose Engineers Australia Chartered status has lapsed for less than 12 months will be readmitted to Chartered status automatically upon receipt of a completed Application for Readmission to Chartered Status form (see Application Forms below this section).
+However, if you previously had an outstanding or unsatisfactory CPD and Practice Review, you will need to provide a brief statement of experience and a CPD record as part of the application.
+Please contact the Registration Team on firstname.lastname@example.org if you are unsure.

 Greater than 12 months but less than 5 years